Probing Heavy Dark Matter in Red Giants: Dark Matter-Induced Helium Ignition in Red Giants

 The energy loss rate due to elastic scatterings between DM and nuclei is estimated as

-The second term on the right-hand side of \eqref{eq:DMheatEQ1} accounts for the total DM energy change through the DM pair annihilation of DM pairs.
+The second term on the right-hand side of \eqref{eq:DMheatEQ1} accounts for the total DM energy change through the DM pair annihilation.
 Considering that each annihilation event removes two (identical) particles and releases their combined energy, we find

 where in the second line we use the relation of \bea \frac{1}{N_\chi}\frac{dN_\chi}{dt} = - n_\chi \sigma_{\rm ann}v_\chi \, . \eea

 In the absence of annihilation, the total number of DM particles is conserved, and the total DM heating rate is governed solely by elastic scatterings.
 This heating rate is maximized when the DM velocity reaches the decoherence threshold, $v_{\rm cut} \approx 0.02\,c$, as described in Sec.~\ref{sec:self-grav-collapse}.
 The maximum elastic heating rate is given by